Linlithgow Civic Trust

 This annual event, involving a 4 mile walk round Linlithgow's 1832 Parliamentary boundary, first took place on Tuesday 11 June 2014, a week before Linlithgow Marches.

-The Perambulation will be headed up by the Provost of the Deacons' Court, supported by flagbearers, halberdiers and the town piper, who will play at each of the march stones.
+The Perambulation is headed up by the Provost of the Deacons' Court, supported by flagbearers, halberdiers and the town piper, who will play at each of the march stones.

-Those taking part should meet on the pavement outside the church and will proceed on a conducted tour of Linlithgow's 1832 Parliamentary boundary, walking along the south shore of Linlithgow Loch, past Linlithgow Palace and the Peel, then passing St Michael's RC Church, West Lothian County Cricket Ground and the site of Newlands Agricultural Works to join the Union Canal near the site of Linlithgow's former Poor House and then along the canal towpath to Manse Road.
+Those taking part meet on the pavement outside St Ninian Craigmaillen Church and proceed on a conducted tour of Linlithgow's 1832 Parliamentary boundary, walking along the south shore of Linlithgow Loch, past Linlithgow Palace and the Peel, then passing St Michael's RC Church, West Lothian County Cricket Ground and the site of Newlands Agricultural Works to join the Union Canal near the site of Linlithgow's former Poor House and then along the canal towpath to Manse Road.

-There will be a short refreshment stop at Linlithgow Canal Centre (LUCS are providing refreshments, payment by donation) and the Linlithgow Reed Band will be playing.
+There is a short refreshment stop at Linlithgow Canal Centre (LUCS are providing refreshments, payment by donation) and the Linlithgow Reed Band will be playing.

 The walk then proceeds up Manse Road, passing the site of the Carmelite Friary, one of the original boundary marker stones and the Fountainhead of Palace Well before greeting the Linlithgow and Linlithgow Bridge Childrens' Gala Day Queen in Rosemount Park, moving on to Preston Road and returning to the West Port, where refreshments will be available in the West Port Hotel.